usa-m/usa-m/README.md

 Hello, there 👋 !
-Usama here,

-I'm an *Avionics Engineer* having working experience in the Aviation industry for quite many years, specifically with interests in:
+Usama here, an engineer having working experience in the Aviation industry for quite many years, specifically interested in:

-  - &nbsp; &nbsp; Reading technology in-depth, developing practical understanding and writing for easy comprehension by others
+  - &nbsp; &nbsp; Reading, writing and teaching about technology in-depth
-  - &nbsp; &nbsp; Creating native, real-time, cross-platform, full-stack and bare-metal applications
+  - &nbsp; &nbsp; Exploring and enabling native, real-time, cross-platform, full-stack and bare-metal applications
-  - &nbsp; &nbsp; Designing and developing control systems
-  - &nbsp; &nbsp; Creating simulations and games in AR/VR spectrum
+  - &nbsp; &nbsp; Designing and implementing real-life control systems, simulations and games
-  - &nbsp; &nbsp; Developing distributed applications
+  - &nbsp; &nbsp; Developing networked and distributed applications
   - &nbsp; &nbsp; Understanding AI and ML - not just using AI/ML terminology to grab attraction